-IF MANAGEMENT DOES NOT TAKE RESPONSIBILITY AND OWNERSHIP OF THAT WELD EQUIPMENT, THEY SHOULD EXPECT WELD QUALITY - PRODUCTIVITY ISSUES.
+IF MANAGEMENT DOES NOT TAKE RESPONSIBILITY AND OWNERSHIP OF THEIR ROBOTS AND WELD EQUIPMENT, THEY SHOULD EXPECT WELD QUALITY - PRODUCTIVITY ISSUES.

 Your company purchased a costly robot cell, yet because those that managed the robot purchase did not stipulate the correct questions on the PO, the robot integrator did

 not apply the appropriate tests to prove that the robot could consistently produce, optimum weld quality - productivity.
 Or perhaps your company did stipulate the correct questions on the PO and the robot integrator was simply incapable of the task.